SiriusAhu-FYP/Proposal/README.md

 ### 2. Literature Review

+### 3. Methodology

-### 3. Project Plan
+### 4. Project Plan

-### 4. Conclusion
+### 5. Conclusion

 # Revise Suggestions from Supervisor
-1. Consider remove "timely" part, or put it to Lit.
+- [x] Consider remove "timely" part, or put it to Lit.
 Review section
-2. Move 1.2 to Lit.
+- [x] Move 1.2 to Lit.
 Review section
-3. Summarize some more detailed classes of these challenges
+- [ ] Summarize some more detailed classes of these challenges
-4. Remove "Exclusion" of Scope
+- [x] Remove "Exclusion" of Scope
-5. Move 1.3 ("Project Objectives", "Expected Deliverables") and 1.4 to section 3 Project Plan
+- [x] Move 1.3 ("Project Objectives", "Expected Deliverables") and 1.4 to section 3 Project Plan
-6. Consider remove Glossary section, but keep the contents for the writing of dissertation.
+- [x] Consider remove Glossary section, but keep the contents for the writing of dissertation.
-7. Add a "Methodology" section before "Project Plan" (not following the template).
+- [x] Add a "Methodology" section before "Project Plan" (not following the template).
 Introduce how will we implement the system, involve more theory content.
-8. Add more citations, to about 30+
+- [ ] Add more citations, to about 30+